audacious-software/PassiveDataKit-Django/docker/README.md

     ```cp template.env .env```

-3. Open the `.env` file and update the relevant options as needed.
+3. Open the [`.env`](https://github.com/audacious-software/PassiveDataKit-Django/blob/main/docker/template.env) file and update the relevant options as needed.
 Note that if you are serving static files using a web server such as Apache or Nginx, the `DJANGO_MEDIA_FILES` and `DJANGO_STATIC_FILES` paths should reflect where you checked out the Git repository.

 4. This configuration is intended to run with an Nginx web server on the container host providing SSL and static file serving services.
-An example site definition is provided in the `docker/hosts/host.nginx` file to illustrate both how to map to the relevant static file path, and how to set up a proxy tunnel to the application server on the Docker container.
+An example site definition is provided in the [`host/host.nginx`](https://github.com/audacious-software/PassiveDataKit-Django/blob/main/docker/host/host.nginx) file to illustrate both how to map to the relevant static file path, and how to set up a proxy tunnel to the application server on the Docker container.

-5. If you are running this server on your local machine, open the `run.sh` file and comment out the lines containing with `gunicorn` and uncomment the lines below to use Django's built-in web server:
+5. If you are running this server on your local machine, open the [`run.sh`](https://github.com/audacious-software/PassiveDataKit-Django/blob/main/docker/run.sh) file and comment out the lines containing with `gunicorn` and uncomment the lines below to use Django's built-in web server:

    ```python3 manage.py runserver 0.0.0.0:$WEB_PORT```